Have you ever thought about setting up a small business in Australia but have yet to follow through?

 - Direct mail advertising.

-Then there are the new media methods, known as digital or online marketing, which include:
+Then there’s digital or online marketing, which includes:

 - Search engine optimisation (SEO);